riazarbi/equity_analysis/README.md

 TODO:

 1. Bloomberg scraper script to become currency-aware
-2. Migrate dimensions into a parameters file; build in functionality for  other sources.
-Note - each source will have unique index codes, metadtaa, fundamental and market data fields, but not unique date fields.
-Do we need date, ISIN dimensions?
-ISINs is computed at runtime and date is defined by start and end.
+2. Migrate dimensions into json scraper parameters file.
+Or a connections file?
 3. Document the features of the datalog for point-in-time datasets, total eraseablity and portability

 # Technical Document: A fully replicable Equity backtesting workflow